iiehdjaudjdj/facebook_graph_api/README.md

 Step 2: Open the project folder in your web server directory.
 The main file is index.html located in the fb_graph folder.

 Step 3: Open your web browser and navigate to the project URL.
-For XAMPP, this would typically be http://localhost/moi/by group/fb_graph/index.html or similar depending on your server configuration.

 Step 4: Obtain a Facebook access token.
 You can get this from the Facebook Graph API Explorer at https://developers.facebook.com/tools/explorer or by creating a Facebook App and generating an access token with the required permissions including user_profile, user_posts, and user_photos.